4ms/mdrivlib/README.md

   * Easy to use, difficult to misuse.
   * Provide modern C++20 classes for setting up and accessing internal peripherals and common external chips.
+  * Leverage constexpr configurations for efficiency: suited for hard real-time systems.
   * Provide high-level functionality for common use cases in embedded projects (debouncing switches, wear-leveling, RGB color blending, filtering ADC readings).
   * Allow use of lambdas as callbacks (e.g. interrupt request handlers) with minimal overhead
   * Does not depend on dynamic memory (but provides some structures if you use it)